nemerosa/versioning/README.md

 to get the tag associated to a given revision.

 If You want to have more control when release or snapshot build is performed, You can use `releaseBuild` boolean property.
-This is usefull in case of usage central maven repository, which forbids replacement of released final artifacts.
+This is useful in case of usage central maven repository, which forbids replacement of released final artifacts.

 ```groovy
 versioning {